Actindo-AG/Documentation/PIM/Integration/01_ManageAttributes.md

   ![Create attribute](/Assets/Screenshots/PIM/Settings/Attributes/CreateAttribute.png "[Create attribute]")

 2. Enter a name for the attribute in the *Name* field and, if desired, add an attribute description in the *Description* field.

 3. Select a data type in the *Data type* drop-down list.
+ The *CONFIGURATION* section is displayed.
 For detailed information about all data types, see [Data type list](/PIM/UserInterface/04_DataTypeList.md).

    > [Info] The settings displayed in the *CONFIGURATION* section depend on the selected data type.